yvvki/bunup/docs/docs/guide/typescript-declarations.md

 }
 ```

-TypeScript will guide you through adding any missing return types.
-Your library is now future-ready and will build significantly faster with perfect ecosystem compatibility.
+TypeScript will guide you through adding missing types on exports.
+Your library is now future-ready with perfect ecosystem compatibility.

 ## Basic